 The main issue here is that for many people, the question of whether or not their solar panels are working is only answered when a monthly or even a quarterly bill.
 Many solar customers are completely in the dark until that figure comes in the mail!
 If it’s a high number, you’re left speculating whether you’re doing something wrong, your solar panels are broken or if you’ve made the wrong choice going renewable.

 If there is a fault with your solar panels, don’t be alarmed!
-Since there aren’t many parts that are necessary for a solar panel system to run, there aren’t many ways for a solar panel system to fail.
+Solar panels contain limited components, meaning that there are limited ways a solar system can experience an issue.
 And even these can be simple, cost- effective fixes.

 It seems obvious, but before you investigate other options, check that your solar panel hasn’t tripped at the switchboard.

 Faulty wiring can sometimes cause minor solar panel issues.
 While you shouldn’t go digging through wires unless you’re a qualified solar panel technician, you may be able to see if there are any improper, corroded or loose technicians.
 You can then inform the proper professional to tighten or remove or replace and damaged parts.

 Just like any battery, a solar battery terminal can burn out!
 Don’t stress if this happens to you – the metal parts in the terminal may just need to be replaced.